criminalpear/Clipboard-Auto-Typer/README.md

 # HOW TO DOWNLOAD
-Either (Harder Option) Click onto the file named "clipboard.ahk" you should see the script.
+(Harder Option) Click onto the file named "clipboard.ahk" you should see the script.
 Once you get there click CTRL+SHIFT+S to download it.
-Or (Simpler Option) click on "Releases", then click on clipboard.ahk.
+(Simpler Option) click on "Releases", then click on clipboard.ahk.

 # TEST IT